INTERVIEW

 moment, we are presenting a candidate to

-a key marketing group for a
+run a key marketing group for a

 multi-billion dollar American

-She graduated from a leading Asian
+corporation.
+She graduated from a

-university and then went on to a top
+leading Asian university and then went

-US business school for her MBA.
-But that
+on to a top US business school for her

-is not why they are interested
+MBA.
+But that is not why they are

-years' of achievements in their
+has many years' of achievements in their

 industry and that she could be an